ytdl-org/youtube-dl/README.md

                                          downloaded videos in it.
     --include-ads                        Download advertisements as well
                                          (experimental)

+## Playlist Options:
+    --playlist-start NUMBER              Playlist video to start at (default is 1)
+    --playlist-end NUMBER                Playlist video to end at (default is last)
+    --playlist-items ITEM_SPEC           Playlist video items to download.
+                                         Specify indices of the videos in the playlist separated by commas like: "--
+                                         playlist-items 1,2,5,8" if you want to
+                                         download videos indexed 1, 2, 5, 8 in
+                                         the playlist.
+You can specify range: " --playlist-items 1-3,7,10-13", it will
+                                         download the videos at index 1, 2, 3,
+                                         7, 10, 11, 12 and 13.
+    --no-playlist                        Download only the video, if the URL refers to a video and a playlist.
+    --yes-playlist                       Download the playlist, if the URL refers to a video and a playlist.
+    --playlist-reverse                   Download playlist videos in reverse
+                                         order
+    --playlist-random                    Download playlist videos in random
+                                         order
+    -i, --ignore-errors                  Continue on download errors, for example to skip unavailable videos in a playlist
+    --abort-on-error                     Abort downloading of further videos (in the playlist or the command line) if an error occurs

 ## Download Options:
     -r, --limit-rate RATE                Maximum download rate in bytes per second (e.g. 50K or 4.2M)